A recovering workaholic and novice retiree, I’m seeking more creativity in all I do.

-I am on a journey to reawaken some of the art making skills that I’d put aside years ago to follow business opportunities.
-I’ve been privileged to lead a trade association, become a magazine publisher and then a business writer, focusing on internal communications for a global creative technology company.
-All this work enabled me to become a passionate designer of projects and programs that enabled many people to excel.
-I don’t regret a moment of this gratifying career.
+I’ve been privileged to lead a trade association, become a magazine publisher and a writer, internal communications and corporate giving strategist for a global creative technology company.
+This work enabled me to become a designer of unusual projects and programs that enabled many people to excel and I treasure every experience of my business career.

-Thanks to Julia Cameron’s book for “retirees and other creative souls,” I’m feeling more positive and focused than I did in the early weeks of not working.
-And I’m structuring my time to routinely seek new skills and resources.
-To push myself to do and be more.
+Thanks to Julia Cameron’s book for “retirees and other creative souls,” I’m feeling more positive and focused than I did in the early weeks of leaving my work life.
+And I’m structuring my time to routinely seek new skills and resources; to push myself to do and be more.

-Here I will share the art fuel I find, so feel free to gather any creative kindling you find here, too.
+As I share the art fuel I find along this journey, please feel free to gather and build on any creative kindling you find here, too.
 I’d also love to hear about what motivates or feeds your creative life.